 The PHP pagination class in the Laravel pagination package

-The class we’ll use for pagination in PHP is Illuminate\Pagination\Paginator.
+.
 You can take a look at the Paginator class in the github repository if you want to dive deeper.
 It provides the functionality discussed in the earlier sections, and it consists of two main parts.

-• The paginator itself implementing the Illuminate\Contracts\Pagination\Paginator interface.
+- The paginator itself implementing the

-• A presenter implementing the Illuminate\Contracts\Pagination\Presenter interface.
+interface. - A presenter implementing the

 The paginator is responsible for keeping track of the items and managing the pages.
 The presenter is responsible of generating HTML markup.
 This is a good separation of responsibility that allow you to extend the presentation.
 By default it uses markup for Bootstrap but you can create presenters for other front-end frameworks, or your own custom markup.